EarlPitts/bsc-thesis/chapters/01-intro.md

 It makes the kernel programmable for people without background in kernel development.

 For networking capabilities, Kubernetes relies on third-party plugins called CNI (Container Network Interface).
-These plugins make it possible for containers to connect to other containers, the host or outside the network.
+These plugins make it possible for containers to connect to other containers, the host or outside the network by automatically configuring the network when containers are created or destroyed.
-They do this by creating an *overlay network* on top of the alrady existing one.
+In addition, most of them provide various other functionalities like added security measures They do this by creating an *overlay network* on top of the alrady existing one.
 An overlay network is just a virtual network, providing the same functionalities as a phisycal network.
 It functions by encapsulating the network packets in an additional layer.